awsdocs/amazon-pinpoint-developer-guide/README.md

 # amazon-pinpoint-developer-guide

-The open source version of the Amazon Pinpoint Developer Guide The July 29, 2021 updates the Amazon Pinpoint Developer Guide for Pinpoint updates over the past two years.
-The Developer Guide had not been updated on GitHub in quite awhile, so this update includes everything that occurred over the last couple of years.
+The open source version of the Amazon Pinpoint Developer Guide.
+You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.

+## Default branch

+The default branch for this repo has changed to `main`.

+If you have cloned the previous default branch, please update your local repo to use the `main` branch.

+## License Summary

+The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
+See the LICENSE file.

+The sample code within this documentation is made available under a modified MIT license.
+See the LICENSE-SAMPLECODE file.